Springfield School District (Delaware County): Ice hockey

 The Cougars Ice hockey program has seen a lot of success over the years under head coach Phil Eastman, winning the championship in 2007, 2011, 2013, and 2014.
 In 2014 In 2014 the Cougars Ice hockey team won their 2nd straight central league title.

 Music programs

 The high school has a band orchestra and choir.

 Academics

 The high school and middle school have one of the best Pennsylvania Junior Academy of Science teams in the state.
 The current era of the team started in the 2006–2007 school year.
 Since then the team has grown to 32 members in the 2010–2011 school year.
 Approximately 85-90% of the students qualify for the state meet each year.
 This is much higher than the normal qualification rate of 65-70%.
-Students from Springfield have placed extremely well over the past few years and in that past two years 7 the 7 eligible students have won scholarships.
-The team has also accumulated over $100,000.00 in prizes and scholarships in the past 5 years.
+Students from Springfield have placed extremely well and students have won scholarships.
+The team has also accumulated over $100,000 in prizes and scholarships.